 The allowable fatigue life is a function of inspectability, repairability, redundancy, the ability to predict fatigue damage, and the consequences of failure of a structural element.
 In general, it is recommended that the design fatigue life of each structural element of the platform be at least three times the intended service life of the platform.
 For critical elements whose failure could be catastrophic and for elements not easily accessible for inspection or repair, use of an additional margin of safety should be considered.
 For example, critical, non-inspectable elements, such as tendon porches, should be designed with a fatigue life at least ten times the intended service life.
 This corresponds to safety criteria Category C as defined in 5.6.
 The use of fracture mechanics approach, instead of S-N analysis, approach may allow a reduction in the required fatigue life margin.
 Guidance for the tendon porch fatigue design is further addressed in Annex B.

 Fatigue should be checked not only at joints, but also at any details with high stress concentrations, such as doubler plate welds, thickness transitions, etc. Structural details should follow good design practice as described in 8.6.
 Fatigue life computations should include damage experienced during all phases of the system life, including fabrication, transportation, installation, and operation.
+When assessed fatigue damage due to fabrication, transportation, and installation is deemed insignificant, it may be ignored if it deemed insignificant.

+Table 7—API Fatigue Design Factors (FDFs) for Structure